JustinDoubleO/Data-Analyst-Portfolio/README.md

 - The distribution of champions across different countries and genders.
 - Trends in match outcomes and player performances over time.
 - Geographic distribution of champions and the popularity of tennis across different regions.
+- Correlation between match duration and player nationality, indicating potential differences in playing styles and strategies among champions from different countries.
+- Identification of outliers in player performance, highlighting instances of exceptional achievements or unexpected outcomes in specific matches or years.

 ---